Civil War Veteran

 Rock Island Railroad

-Johnston began working as a railroad fireman for the Rock Island in Davenport, married Mary Bogart in 1874, moved with his family about 1880 to Stuart, Iowa, and made his home there.
+Johnston began working as a railroad fireman for the Rock Island in Davenport, married Mary Bogart in 1874, moved with his family about 1880 to Stuart, Iowa, where they made their home.

 He survived a terrible accident on January 10, 1899, when two engines collided at the Chautauqua switch just east of Council Bluffs.
-Murray Johnston was the engineer on engine No. 508.
-He and fireman John Colwell jumped off and into a ditch.
-Colwell was killed when struck on the back of his head.
-A runaway boxcar sheared over Johnston, but he was okay.
+Murray Johnston was the engineer on the regular train.
+He jumped off and into a ditch.
+A runaway boxcar sheared over Johnston, but he wasn’t hurt.
 Two of the three men on the other engine, No. 829, were killed.
-I was told that the accident had been because the other engineer was intoxicated.
+It was believed that the accident had been because the other engineer was intoxicated.

 Iowa Soldiers and Sailors Monument

-According to his daughter, Phyllis Kennedy Cameron, Murray Johnston was selected to haul Iowa’s Soldiers and Sailors monument in sections on flatbed rail cars from Peoria, Illinois to Des Moines.
-Family members even got to witness the train’s arrival in Des Moines.
+According to his granddaughter, Phyllis Kennedy Cameron, Murray Johnston was later selected to haul the Iowa Soldiers and Sailors Monument in sections on flatbed rail cars from Peoria, Illinois, to Des Moines.
+Family members witnessed the train’s arrival in Des Moines.

 Murray Johnston’s regular run was as engineer on the Liza Jane on the branch line of the Rock Island, from Stuart to Guthrie Center.
 One winter he was on a return trip from Guthrie Center, according to his granddaughter, and got caught in a snowstorm.
 He was snow bound in Windy Gap near Monteith for three days, having run out of coal and water.